Rapptz/discord.py/docs/api.rst

     .. versionadded:: 2.3

-    :param channel: The channel in which the effect is sent.
+    :param effect: The effect that is sent.
-    :type channel: :class:`VoiceChannel`
-    :param effect: The sent effect.
     :type effect: :class:`VoiceChannelEffect`

 .. _discord-api-utils: